j-em/NewYorkTimes/README.md

 ```

 ### Other JVM languages
 The [Interop](http://j-em.xyz/NewYorkTimes/#jem.nytimes.Interop$) object contains (unsafe) methods that makes it easier to interact with the library outside of Scala.
-Optionals are automatically unwrapped and the usage of Monads is hidden.
+Optionals are automatically unwrapped, the usage of Monads is hidden and the return type is a standard java list.

 ## Build
 Running this in a shell should be enough.